 Which test date should I take for Early Action?
 Early Decision?
 Regular Decision?
 Rolling Admissions?

 The answer all depends on the colleges you are looking to get into.
 So do your homework: find out the deadlines for each and then give yourself a two-month cushion.
 That way you can retake the test if need be.

-In general, Early Decision and Early Action deadlines tend to be between Nov.
-1st and Dec.
-15th; regular admissions deadlines tend to be between Jan.
-1st and Feb.
-15th, and rolling anytime (though, if possible, it’s always possible to apply as early as you can).
+If possible, it’s always advisable to apply as early as you can.
 Again, check with the colleges you are interested in, just in case their deadlines are slightly different from the ones listed above.

-There was this show back in the early 90’s — Doogie Hosier, starring Neil Patrick Harris — about this super whiz kid who gets a perfect score on his SAT and then goes on to become a doctor at age 12.
-Most of us are not Doogie Hosier and so taking the SAT in the 5th grade would not be the best move.
+There was this show back in the early 90’s—Doogie Howser, starring Neil Patrick Harris—about this super whiz kid who gets a perfect score on his SAT and then goes on to become a doctor at age 12.
+Most of us are not Doogie Howser, and we recommend against taking the SAT in the 5th grade.
 In fact, even by freshman year most students haven’t taken the classes that would adequately prepare them for the SAT.
-After all, how many have been in math classes dealing with higher-level polynomials or English classes in which they’ve read any of the Bronte sisters?
+After all, how many freshmen have been in math classes dealing with higher-level polynomials, or English classes in which they’ve read any of the Bronte sisters?